-Generally, a check casher is a business entity that engages in the cashing of checks for a fee.
-The Department licenses or registers check cashers operating in Georgia that cash checks for a fee.
+Generally, a check casher is a business entity that engages in the cashing of checks or other payment instruments for a fee.
+The Department licenses check cashers operating in Georgia that cash checks, money orders or other payment instruments for a fee.

-To find out if an entity is licensed or registered as a check casher in Georgia, go to our Money Service Businesses (MSB) search page.
+To find out if an entity is licensed as a check casher in Georgia, go to our Money Service Businesses (MSB) search page.

 To report an unlicensed check casher to the Department, you may contact the MSB section of the Non-Depository Financial Institutions Division by one of the following methods.
 Be sure to include the name of the business, address (if known), and any other details you have:

 Fax: (770) 986-1655

 Mail: Department of Banking and Finance

 Georgia law, specifically Section 7-1-707(f) of the Official Code of Georgia, limits the fee charged by licensees for cashing any check to the greater of $5.00 or:

 Three percent (3%) of the face amount of the check/payment instruments if such payment instrument is for state public assistance or a federal social security benefit made payable to the bearer of such payment instrument;

 Ten percent (10%) of the face amount of personal checks or money orders drawn against the account of an individual;

 Five percent (5%) of the face amount of all other checks/payment instruments.